vmummer/appsec-demo/README.md

 * Clone the repository
 * From a machine with docker and docker-compose installed, run:
 ```
-Edit cpalias.sh file and added AppSec Token.
-NOT Required, but will have to enter manually for every session.
- export TOKEN=<your agent token>
-Save file

-source cpalias.sh    << Will load in TOKEN variable and also cplab alias commands
+source cpalias.sh    << Load Aliase commands
+cptoken              << Token from Check Point Infinity Portal - AppSec>

-cpcert               << WSL does not provide CA certs - this fetches the required to build the Docker Images.
+cpcert               << WSL does not provide CA certs - tis fetches the required to build the Docker Images.
 docker-compose down -v --remove-orphans
 docker-compose build
 docker-compose up